|Childhoods and Play

 Project Co-Directors Julia Bishop (University of Sheffield) and John Potter (University College London)

-Steering Group Project Director and Co-Directors, Michael Heaney and Steve Roud (Independent Advisors), Caroline Oates (Folklore Society), Michael Popham and Susan Thomas (Bodleian Libraries)
+Steering Group Project Director and Co-Directors, Michael Heaney and Steve Roud (Independent Advisors), Caroline Oates (Folklore Society) and Susan Thomas (Bodleian Libraries)

-Advisory Board Steering group members as above, plus Christina de Bellaigue (University of Oxford), Liz Chesworth (University of Sheffield), Karen Daniels (Sheffield Hallam University), Michael Eades (Goldsmiths, University of London), Ken Emond (British Academy), Ruth Finnegan (Open University and British Academy), Hannah Fleming (V&A Museum of Childhood), Ross MacFarlane (Wellcome Library), Heather Montgomery (Open University), Siân Pooley (University of Oxford), Jonnie Robinson (British Library), Morag Styles (University of Cambridge), and Michael Wragg (Leeds Beckett University).
+Advisory Board Steering group members as above, plus Catherine Bannister (University of Sheffield), Christina de Bellaigue (University of Oxford), Liz Chesworth (University of Sheffield), Karen Daniels (Sheffield Hallam University), Michael Eades (Goldsmiths, University of London), Ken Emond (British Academy), Ruth Finnegan (Open University and British Academy), Ross MacFarlane (Wellcome Library), Heather Montgomery (Open University), Siân Pooley (University of Oxford), Catherine Ritman-Smith (Young V&A), Jonnie Robinson (British Library), Morag Styles (University of Cambridge), and Michael Wragg (Leeds Beckett University).

 Childhoods and Play grew out of several earlier projects, Children's Playground Games and Songs in the New Media Age (2009–2011), The Opie Working Papers (2011), and Changing Play: A Study of the Relationship between Media, Commercial Markets and Children's Play in the UK between 1950 and 2011 (2011–2012).
 The Opie Working Papers was a University of Sheffield knowledge transfer project, funded by the HEFCE Rapid Response Fund (HEIF4).
 It led to the creation of a preliminary finding aid for the Opie papers at the Bodleian Library, and reported on collection's potential for digitisation and research.